wardforthmann/gobble/README.md

 # gobble
-gobble is a tool intended to help test any application that makes http POST requests.
+Gobble is a tool intended to help test any application that makes http POST requests.
+It will help you see exactly what is being POSTed to make sure it is correct and can help reduce the amount of time spent debugging failing requests.
+ There are several applications that already do this around the web but they leave your request data publicly accessible.
+ Gobble is self hosted which means your data stays safe inside your own network in situations where you don't want to share it with the world.

 ###Usage
 The current functionality is pretty simple.
 Simply POST any message to root of the gobble server.
 It will take your request and store it to disk.
+You can then look up this request by navigating to its location on the gobble server.

 ####Submitting requests
  Point your POST request at the root of the gobble server.
 The request will have its headers and body written to disk